 What about my rates?

 All councils are required to revalue all the properties within their boundaries every three years to ensure rates are apportioned fairly.
 Property values don’t change uniformly and can be impacted by several factors.
-For example, the Auckland Unitary Plan will have a significant bearing on what Auckland properties are valued at this time around.
-Councils use the valuations as the primary way of measuring the total rates bill they require for the coming year.
+Councils use the valuations as the primary way of measuring the total rates they require for the coming year.

-A CV certainly provides a ballpark of what a property is worth, so it is a useful piece of information to start a property hunt.
-In truth, due to the fast-moving property market, your valuation is out of date by the time you receive it and of course gets less and less accurate as time goes by.
-Apps such as homes.co.nz probably give a more accurate assessment of what a property is worth as they feed their algorithms with more up to date data which should give a more accurate result than data that is up to 3 years old.
-One benefit is that lenders will often rely on a Council Valuation as a conservative value of a property which can save on expensive valuation fees for borrowers.
+A CV certainly provides a ballpark of what a property is worth, so it is a useful piece of information to start your research if you are considering buying a new property.
+In truth, due to the changing property market, your valuation is out of date by the time you receive it and of course gets less and less accurate as time goes by.
+Some property apps and websites available for public use, probably give a more accurate assessment of what a property is worth as they feed their algorithms with more up to date data.